microsoft/WhatTheHack/060-SynapseAndDatabricks/Student/Challenge-01.md

 We will use the AdventureWorksLT and WideWorldImporters SQL databases for our source data.

 For this hackathon you will use Azure Synapse and/or Azure Databricks to copy data from these source systems and format them appropriately for business user consumption by utilizing a three-tiered data architecture.
-In this challenge, we will start out with the first tier; __Bronze__.

 ## Description